jmccabe3/Using-Integrated-Species-Distribution-Models/README.md

 # Using-Integrated-Species-Distribution-Models
 There are 10 datasets that represent five raptors species used in our integrated species distribution modeling efforts.
 Each species has two datasets, the ones labeled with "PA" are the presences-absence datasets, while the "PO" are the presence-only datasets.
 Please see the metadata for detailed information about both types of datasets.
+This repository contains two R script files; 1.
+AUPO_models.R runs the iSDM and maxent models for AUPO and 2.
+SimcodeDDI_AOO.R runs the simulation.

 File names:
 1. AustralPygmyOwl_PA.csv